foundersandcoders/coursebook/src/learn/database/index.md

 node database/db.js
 ```

-You should see a new file called "db.sqlite" appear at the root of your project.
+You should see a new file called `db.sqlite` appear at the root of your project.
 You should also see the [Database object](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/api.md#class-database) you logged in your terminal.
 This object provides several methods for accessing your data.

 {% box %}

-This file is where SQLite stores all your data.
+The `db.sqlite` file is where SQLite stores all your data.
 In a real project you should add it to your `.gitignore` so each team member can have their own local copy.

 If you want to start over at any point you can delete this file—it will be recreated (but with all the data deleted!) when you next use the `db.js` file.